blazejkotowski/acousticbrainz-progtest/README.md

 ## Running

-You can start the web server (will be available at http://localhost:8080/):
+You can start the web server after logging into the Vagrant virtual machine with `vagrant ssh` (it will be available at http://localhost:8080/):

     $ cd acousticbrainz-server
     $ python manage.py runserver